shenxianpeng/blog/source/about/index.md

 ## About Me

-I'm Xianpeng(Peter) Shen, a DevOps engineer from Dalian, China.
+I'm Peter Shen, a DevOps engineer.
+I'm here to share knowledge in the fields of CI/CD and DevOps.

 DevOps/BUILD/DEV - Jun 2018 - Present

-* As a DevOps engineer at Rocket Software MultiValue, I'm responsible for DevOps planning for products and establishing DevOps pipelines.
+* As a DevOps engineer at Rocket MV, I'm responsible for DevOps planning and establishing DevOps pipelines.

 QA/AUTOMATION - Otc 2009 - May 2018

-* Engaged in software testing in Neusoft, JD Mall, Rocket Software, and was responsible for product function testing, automation testing.
+* Engaged in software testing in Neusoft, JD Mall, Rocket, and was responsible for product function testing, automation testing.
 Lead team to carry out automation testing from scratch to improve the efficiency of regression testing.

 Feel free to connect me at Github [1] and Linkedin [2], leave your thoughts in this blog, or writing an email [3].